Teoscar Hernández Player Props: Mariners vs. Marlins

 Teoscar Hernández At The Plate

-- Hernandez is hitting .252 with eight doubles, two triples, 11 home runs and 12 walks.
+- Hernandez has eight doubles, two triples, 11 home runs and 13 walks while batting .249.

-- Hernandez has had at least one RBI in 38.5% of his games this year (25 of 65), with two or more RBI nine times (13.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Hernandez has an RBI in 25 of 66 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 22 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.